Course Catalogue

 Short Description

-In this course, the theoretical and ideological concepts of freedom, equality, and justice will be closely analysed in an exploration of intrinsic values relating to specific case studies and policy examples selected from an international context.
-An interweaving theme of gender will draw together aspects of sexuality, class, and disability that intersect the course.
+In this course, the theoretical and ideological concepts of freedom, equality, and justice will be closely analysed in an exploration of intrinsic values relating to specific case studies and policy examples selected from a local and international context.

 Timetable